jbakse/compform_site/content/3D/index.md

 echo(a); // -> 2
 ```

 This takes some getting used to.
-It helps to keep in mind that variables are given their value before the script is run.
+It helps to keep in mind that variables are constant and given their value before the script is run.
 The OpenSCAD manual goes into more detail about how [variables](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/The_OpenSCAD_Language#Variables) behave.

 ### Prefix vs. Infix Notation

+OpenSCAD's boolean and transformation operators appear in code _before_ their operands.
+This is called prefix notation.
+OpenSCAD's mathematic operators appear _between_ their operands.
+This is called infix notation.

+Infix notation probably looks familiar.
+Its how arethmatic is notated, and is used in the most popular programming languages.

 Javascript expression with infix notation